DominicusBenacus/CarND-Advanced-Lane-Lines/writeup_template.md

 ![sobel binary images][image10]

 What do we see: Sobel_x is showing a huge pixels and is the best gradient in a difficult image like the test5 image.
 So sobel_x is the only gradient in the combination algo which stand alone like | (grad_x_binary == 1).
 Further I used a AND condition between  ((grad_x_binary == 1) & (mag_binary ==1)) for skipping out some negative noise areas in the mag_binary image.
 And on.
-It all about try and catch.
-For sure out of scope there are mathematically possibilities to generalize a method for calculate the thresholds and also the combination.
+It is all about try and catch.
+For sure out of scope there are mathematically possibilities to generalize a method for calculate the optimal thresholds and also the combination.
+But that would be out of  project scope.

 What I did for creating color channel binary images:
-In [219] I used HLS LAB and LUV for getting the best combination of all color channels.
+In [219] I used HLS, LAB and LUV for getting the best combination of all color channel strength.
 For figure out the thresholds I played around with the test5 image In [227]
 * LAB b_thresh(25,255) -- LUV l_thresh(85,255) -- HLS s_thresh(180,255)

 ```python